j-ameswong/hsr-endgame-helper/README.md

 # hsr-endgame-helper

 A simple calculator to help calculate action value and cycle count in HSR's Memory of Chaos endgame mode

+This really should be in its own repo